Payers

 Under this system there are different "secteurs" within which practitioners may choose to work, and which apply different rates of reimbursement of consultation:

-Medications are supplied on prescription.
-The social security system covers a portion of the cost of medications included in the positive list of reimbursable pharmaceutical products.
+The social security system covers a portion of the cost of medications included in the positive list of reimbursable pharmaceutical products issued upon prescription.
 Certain medications are reimbursed on the basis of a reference price determined according to the price of the lowest-priced generic equivalent.

 Reimbursement rates vary depending on the medication's recognized medical benefit: